GPUOpen-Tools/radeon_compute_profiler/README.md

 * [Src/sprofile](Src/sprofile) -- contains source code for the main profiler executable

 ## Documentation
-The documentation for GPUPerfAPI can be found in each [GitHub release](https://github.com/GPUOpen-Tools/RCP/releases).
+The documentation for the Radeon Compute Profiler can be found in each [GitHub release](https://github.com/GPUOpen-Tools/RCP/releases).
 In the release RadeonComputeProfiler-v*.zip file or RadeonComputeProfiler-v*.tgz file, there will be a "docs" directory.
 Simply open the index.html file in a web browser to view the documentation.

 The documentation is hosted publicly at: http://radeon-compute-profiler-rcp.readthedocs.io/en/latest/